Griesbacher/Iapetos/README.md

 This is a Nagios / Naemon Prometheus exporter, which gathers information about Nagios and the checks it executes.
 It's build for the NEB Interface, if the core supports that, it should work.

 # Issue
 Currently it only works with Naemon.
-Nagios3 freezes after a few seconds: [ConSol/go-neb-wrapper#1](https://github.com/ConSol/go-neb-wrapper/issues/1)
+Nagios3 freezes after a few seconds if run in daemon mode: [ConSol/go-neb-wrapper#1](https://github.com/ConSol/go-neb-wrapper/issues/1)

 # Installation
 ## Requirements